Student Handbook & Policies

 - Family Educational Rights and Privacy Act (FERPA) procedure

 - Student Code of Conduct

 - Guide to Living on Campus

 The LCCC Golden Eagle athletics program is dedicated to our athletes, student body, community supporters, and fans.
-We are proud to offer intercollegiate athletics in rodeo, men’s basketball, women’s basketball, women’s volleyball, men’s soccer, and women’s soccer.
+We are proud to offer intercollegiate athletics in rodeo, e-sports, men’s basketball, women’s basketball, women’s volleyball, men’s soccer, and women’s soccer.
 LCCC works hard to encompass a complete college experience.
 An athletic program that creates school pride for our students, staff, and alumni is a significant part of that inclusive experience.

 Financial aid is available in the form of scholarships, grants, loans and student employment.
 Students are encouraged to visit the LCCC website to review available programs and applications at lccc.wy.edu/services/financialAid.
 Financial Aid uses myLCCC for all communications to students about their status and eligibility.